Virtual DataPort Server Configuration¶

 Log in to the computer where Virtual DataPort runs, with the same user account you use to start Virtual DataPort.

 In this computer, check that the Git server is in the “known hosts” file of this computer (usually located in

 If this file does not exist or does not contain an entry for the Git server, run this command:

 Execute the command below to generate an SSH key pair.
-They must be RSA keys and they cannot have passphrase.
+The keys cannot have passphrase.

 This generates two files in the

 id_rsa(the private key) and

 id_rsa.pub) to the Git server.
 The administrator of this Git repository will be able to help you to do this.

 Local repositories home.
 Directory where the Server will create the local repositories for the databases with VCS enabled.

 Change this if you are going to work with Microsoft TFS.
 Microsoft TFS limits the maximum length on file paths so we strongly recommend changing this path to the shortest path possible.